Fan Tips

 World Cup 2026 with Kids — Frequently Asked Questions

 Yes.
 All ages are welcome at World Cup 2026 matches.
 Children under 16 must be accompanied by an adult aged 18 or over.
-Infants and toddlers require their own ticket.
+Children under 2 years old (under 34 inches / 86cm) do not require a separate ticket and may sit on a parent's lap — one infant per adult.
 FIFA designates Family Zones in all 16 stadiums — alcohol-free sections with monitored fan behaviour, specifically designed for families with children.

 Yes.
 The FIFA Fan Festival is free to enter and designed for all ages.
 Each host city Fan Festival includes play zones, family activity areas, live entertainment, and food vendors.
 It offers a safer, lower-noise, more relaxed way to experience the World Cup atmosphere — ideal for very young children or families who find the stadium environment overwhelming.